 Cookie sheets can be used for so many different things.
 With a can of spray paint, you can make them bright and colorful for a gameboard background or turn them into a chalkboard.
 You can also use contact paper to dress them up.
 Add magnetic tape to any printable gameboard and game pieces for storage ease.
 Cookie sheets and pizza pans can also be made into reminder boards for missing homework, attendance, or memoes for the day.
 Just search on Pinterest, and you’ll find all sorts of ways to use them.

-For other DIY reading or classroom ideas, check out my Pinterest board below.
+For other DIY reading or classroom ideas, check out my classroom ideas Pinterest board.
 With a little bit of time and a few inexpensive supplies, you can streamline classroom storage, spice up teaching strategies and lessons, and spark creativity in your kids.
 As I mentioned earlier, I have a freebie to share with you.
 Remember you can find those cute transportation themed erasers at Dollar Tree.
 How fun, right??